arshad-shah/medicineReminder/README.md

 - SplashActivity

-            This acttivity is responsible for the splashscreen while main activity is loading.
+            This activity is responsible for the splashscreen while main activity is loading.

 - with folders as follows: